 Are there companies that automatically offset the CO2 emissions of their guests and customers?

-In fact, some companies are forging ahead to offset carbon emissions on behalf of their customers.
+In fact, some companies are forging ahead and want to offset carbon dioxide emissions on behalf of their customers.
 Here are two examples:

-- Unplanned: At this travel startup, you get a customized, unique trip without knowing in advance where it's going.
-The people in charge want to make travel as sustainable as possible and therefore offset the entire CO₂ emissions of the trips they offer.
+- Unplanned: With this travel start-up, you get a tailor-made, unique trip without knowing where you are going beforehand.
+Those responsible want to make travel as sustainable as possible and therefore offset the entire CO₂ emissions of the trips offered.

-- Easyjet: EasyJet is the first airline to offer CO₂ compensation for its own flights.
-However, scientists criticize the fact that flying emits not only the greenhouse gas CO₂ but also water vapor and nitrogen oxides, which are equally harmful to the climate and should be offset.₃
+- Easyjet: EasyJet wants to be the first airline to offset the CO₂ emissions of its own flights.
+However, scientists criticize the fact that flying emits not only the greenhouse gas CO₂ but also water vapour and nitrogen oxides, which are just as harmful to the climate and should be offset.₃

-There is always a risk with such advances that a company will make marketing-effective Greenwashing operates.
-In order to make a final assessment, you should therefore look very carefully before the environmental commitment of a company finally convinces you to buy a service or a product.
+The danger always resonates with such advances that a company will use marketing-effective Greenwashing operates.
+In order to make a final assessment, you should therefore take a very close look before a company's environmental commitment finally convinces you to buy a service or product.

 Does CO2 compensation make sense or is it modern indulgence trading?

-Avoiding greenhouse gas emissions should, of course, always take priority over offsetting them.
-Also because the CO2-In a certain way, compensation inhibits the social debate that we actually need.
-Because people pay their compensation contribution, they are basically given the impression that the problem has been solved.
-But that's not the case, of course.
+Of course, avoiding greenhouse gas emissions should always take priority over offsetting them.
+This is also because the CO2-compensation to a certain extent inhibits the social debate that we actually need.
+Because you pay your compensation contribution, the general impression is that the problem has been solved.
+But of course that's not the case.
 Nevertheless, every CO2-emission better than any non-compensated one.

-One question remains, however: Why don't we always compensate?
+But one question remains: why don't we always compensate?
 In other words, automatically for flights, car journeys and products in the supermarket?
 Then many people would prefer to make climate-friendly decisions...

-What do you think about the CO2-compensation and which activities have you already compensated?
+What do you think of the CO2-compensation and which activities have you already balanced?
 I look forward to your comment.

 ₂ atmosfair gGmbH: Air travel and the personal climate budget, available at https://www.atmosfair.de/de/gruenreisen/persoenliches_klimabudget.
 [24.03.2020].